BuggerBugs/BuggerBugs/README.md

 👋 Hi, I’m @BuggerBugs

-Curious observer of bugs and beyond.
+Exploring the world of bugs, one line of code at a time.

-Languages: C, C++, Java, Typescript, Python
+Languages: C, C++, Java, TypeScript, Python

-Send me an email on asodbugger@gmail.com to connect!
+Connect with me via email at asodbugger@gmail.com!

 <!---
 BuggerBugs/BuggerBugs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.